mDuo13/xrpl-dev-portal/content/references/http-websocket-apis/admin-api-methods/logging-and-data-management-methods/can_delete.md

 ### Response Format

-The response follows the [standard format][], with a successful result containing the following fields:
+The response follows the [standard format](../../api-conventions/response-formatting.md), with a successful result containing the following fields:

 | `Field`      | Type    | Description                                         |
 |:-------------|:--------|:----------------------------------------------------|